Green & Stone of Chelsea

 Green & Stone of Chelsea, picture framers and supplier of specialist art materials, was first established on the King’s Road in Chelsea in 1927 when Mr Alfred Green and his sons Alfie and Peter were invited to work from the Chenil Gallery by its directors, Augustus John and Bernard Shaw.

 In 1972 my father, Mr Rodney Baldwin, first set foot in the store as trainee manager, eventually buying the business from the Greens in 1978.
-Since then, he has overseen the successful growth of the framing department, focusing on high quality, hand made frames.
-The most marked change in the business has been the growth of the art materials section.
+Since then, he oversaw the successful growth of the framing department, focusing on high quality, hand made frames.
+The most marked change in the business was the growth of the art materials section.
 This has increased tenfold, making Green & Stone one of the largest retailers of Fine Art Materials in Europe.
 Yet its expansion has not led to the business losing any of its traditional charm, Mr Baldwin’s ethos of old fashioned, high quality service is paramount to the shop’s raison d’être.